Second Brain AI Apps: We Tested the Best 10 in 2026

 Mem is an AI Second Brain that helps you remember things.

 It captures your thoughts, organizes them automatically, and brings up what you need.
-It’s good for anyone who wants to think better, write faster, and make smarter connections across their ideas.
+It’s beneficial for anyone who wants to think more clearly, write more efficiently, and make more informed connections across their ideas.

 Key features